Download the San Francisco Streets Park Manual

 - Fill out application for Street Parks program, then submit to SFPA

 - Depending on the group, obstacles involved in development, funding and design – it could take up to 1 year for a neighborhood group to decide on the plan for their open space.
-Once, all neighbors need to agree on plan (landscape design, plant list, irrigation plan, maintenance plan), the plan must be submitted to the Department of Public Works Street Parks Program for approval before any work can be completed.
+Once, all neighbors need to agree on plan (landscape design, plant list, irrigation plan, maintenance plan), the plan must be submitted to the Public Works Street Parks Program for approval before any work can be completed.

 - Transforms vacant lots into garden-parks, and trash and illegal dumping into greenery